spatial-model-editor/spatial-model-editor/docs/reference/mesh.rst

 This allows us to order the points in the boundary by their order of importance, and then the user can adjust the number of points used for each boundary as desired.

+An alternative `topology-preserving polyline simplification <https://doc.cgal.org/latest/Polyline_simplification_2>`_ method is also available.
+This simplifies all the lines simultaneously with the constraint that no new intersections are created, or in other words without any of the simplified boundary lines crossing each other.
+This method can be useful for very complicated geometry images with many boundary lines, where manually adjusting the number of points for each line would be impractical.

 .. figure:: img/mesh_simplify_lines.png
    :alt: Simplified boundary lines